j32-benz/FiveM-Soundpack-Swapper/README.md

   ```

   If your GTA V installation is located elsewhere, edit the `TARGET_PATH` variable in the batch file to match your game's directory.

-- **Multiple Soundpacks**: You can manage multiple soundpacks by creating separate folders for each one.
-This allows you to switch between different soundpacks easily.

 ---